GreatFruitOmsk/pyqtdeploy-mirror/doc/overview.rst

-- The :program:`QtCore` library implements file access APIs that recognise file and directory names that refer to the contents of the embedded filesystem created with :program:`rcc`.  :program:`pyqtdeploy` implements import hooks that use :program:`QtCore` to allow frozen Python modules to be imported from the embedded filesystem just as if they were being imported from an ordinary filesystem.
+- The :program:`QtCore` library implements file access APIs that recognise file and directory names that refer to the contents of the embedded filesystem created with :program:`rcc`.  :program:`pyqtdeploy` implements import hooks that use :program:`QtCore` so that frozen Python modules can be imported from the embedded filesystem just as if they were being imported from an ordinary filesystem.

 Note that :program:`pyqtdeploy` generated code does not itself use PyQt.
 :program:`pyqtdeploy` can be used to deploy non-PyQt applications, including simple command line scripts.
-However, as every deployed application is linked with the :program:`QtCore` library, you should make sure that you application's license is compatible with the license of the version of Qt that you are using.
+However, as every deployed application is linked with the :program:`QtCore` library, you should make sure that your application's license is compatible with the license of the version of Qt that you are using.

 When an application is made up of a number of third-party components (Python packages and extension modules) it is necessary to have these installed in